Product Safety

 The following links may also help provide information on your product safety requirements:

-Guidance on the regulation of e-cigarettes can be found at the following link:
+Guidance on the regulation of e-cigarettes is available here:

 MHRA is the competent authority for the notification scheme for e-cigarettes and refill containers in the UK.